-The evolutionary perspective invites a novel and promising perspective on this issue, that is consistent with the state of the art of the theory of evolution.32 Given the scarcely populated African and Eurasian continents at that time, polygenesis of grammar right after the "Me Tarzan - You Jane" epochs is more probable than monogenesis.
+The evolutionary perspective invites a novel and promising perspective on this issue, that is consistent with the state of the art of the theory of evolution.34 Given the scarcely populated African and Eurasian continents at that time, polygenesis of grammar right after the "Me Tarzan - You Jane" epochs is more probable than monogenesis.
 The cross-linguistic invariants of modern languages are the expected reflex of convergent cognitive evolution by constant cognitive selection of grammar variants by the invariant neuro-cognitive processing resources that constitute the human language-processing facility.
 In the evolutionary perspective, this is a well-known phenomenon.
-From the UG vantage point, the dissipative nature of UG is unexpected and hard to explain.
+From the UG vantage point, the dissipative nature of language change is unexpected and hard to explain.
 Why are there languages like English on the one hand, and so-called non-configurational and split-ergative languages like Dyirbal on the other hand?
-For UG believers, this is a scandal since in the best of all Generativist worlds, every languages should be close to UG and look like English.
+For UG believers, this is a scandal since in the best of all Generativist worlds, every languages should be close to UG and look pretty much like English.
 In the evolutionary perspective, diversity is an unspectacular and expected situation.
 Evolution is dissipative.
+This is due to 'the long arm of physics', and in particular the second law of thermodynamics.